Culture, Communication & Templates

 In principle, every person new to a company should be carefully checked beforehand.
 If the hiring concerns a management position, a more stringent check should be carried out once again.
 This is important because people in management have a high level of decision-making authority and often also a representative role.
 The examination of the individual should include economic, legal, tax and financial circumstances.
 Possible sources for the audit can be criminal records, black lists, media reports, former employers and business relationships, or research on the Internet.

-2. establishment of an anti-corruption unit
+2. Establishment of an Anti-Corruption Unit

 By implementing an anti-corruption office (whistleblower system), companies can protect themselves even before allegations arise.
 The person entrusted with this task should have a recognized function and be trustworthy.
 It is also important that they have a direct line to the operational management level.

 Background checks should not only be conducted when hiring new personnel.
 Due diligence is also recommended when selecting new business relationships.
+This is one of the most practical ways to reduce bribery and corruption exposure before it reaches your internal reporting office.

 The expert advises caution when working with companies based in countries that are particularly prone to corruption.
 Blacklists from Transparency International of the World Bank serve as a guide for assessing risks.
 As a guide, the higher the risk, the more scrutiny.